omarandstuff/reducthor/README.md

   type: 'request',
   path: '/posts',
   method: 'get',
-  onAction: state => satate, // At the moment you call the action from the reducthor object
+  onAction: state => satate, // At the moment we call the action from the reducthor object
   onRequestOk: (state, response) => state, // The request was successful,
   onRequestError: (state, error) => state, // The request return with some error status number
   onUploadProgress: (state, progressEvent) => state, // axios can provide this event sometimes